 Bruna Giribaldi (also Bruna Cunha) has been working as a Clinical Trial Manager at the Centres for Psychedelic Research and Neuropsychopharmacology at Imperial College London since March 2017.
 Before then, she was an intern with the Psychedelic and Addictions teams from October 2015, under the guidance of Professor David Nutt, Dr Robin Carhart-Harris, Professor Anne Lingford-Hughes and Dr Louise Paterson.
 She has a 1st class hons. degree in Pharmacology from University College London.

-She is currently setting up multiple studies at the new CNWL-Imperial Psychopharmacology Research (CIPRes clinic) under the guidance of Dr David Erritzoe:
+She is currently setting up multiple studies at the new CNWL-Imperial Psychopharmacology and Psychedelic Research (CIPPRes clinic) under the guidance of Dr David Erritzoe:

 1. PSILOCD: exploring the effects of psilocybin on obsessive-compulsive disorders

 2. [11C]UCB-J PET-fMRI synaptogenesis study on healthy volunteers using Ketamine.

 3. [11C]UCB-J PET-fMRI synaptogenesis study on healthy volunteers using N,N-DMT

 She is also providing guidance on a psychedelic microdosing study at the CIPPRes clinic.

 Before joining the CIPPRes clinic, she was the main study manager for the PSILODEP 2 study, a phase II, double-blind, randomised controlled trial comparing psilocybin and escitalopram in 59 patients with moderate-severe major depressive disorder, recently published in the New England Journal of Medicine.
 She is still working on data management, analysis and publications for this study.
 She was featured in Times Magazine alongside Dr Carhart-Harris as part of an article on this research.